hazelcast/hazelcast-docker/README.md

 By default, Hazelcast is configured to `TERMINATE` on receiving the SIGTERM signal from Docker, which means that a container stops quickly, but the cluster's data safety relies on the backup stored by other Hazelcast members.

 The other option is to use the `GRACEFUL` shutdown, which triggers the partition migration before shutting down the Hazelcast member.
 Note that it may take some time depending on your data size.
-To use that approach, configure the following system property to your `JAVA_OPTS` environment variable:
+To use that approach, configure the following properties:

-- `hazelcast.shutdownhook.policy=GRACEFUL`

-You may also want to configure:
-- `hazelcast.graceful.shutdown.max.wait=<seconds>`

-If your cluster requires more than 10 seconds to shutdown, then you can make docker wait longer than the default 10 seconds before sending SIGKILL, by using the `--time` argument to the `docker stop` command.
+* Add `hazelcast.shutdownhook.policy=GRACEFUL` to your `JAVA_OPTS` environment variable
+* Add `hazelcast.graceful.shutdown.max.wait=<seconds>` to your `JAVA_OPTS` environment variable
+	* Default value is 600 seconds
+* Stop the container using `docker stop --time <seconds>`
+	* It defines how much time Docker waits before sending SIGKILL
+	* Default value is 10 seconds
+	* Value should be greater or equal `hazelcast.graceful.shutdown.max.wait`
+	* Alternatively, you can configure the Docker timeout upfront by `docker run --stop-timeout <seconds>`

 # Management Center